Images

 Messianic Jews & Highway to Zion

-The following is an article written by our good friend Cathy Hargett of Highway to Zion.
+The following is an article written by our good friend Cathy of Highway to Zion.
 Cathy has done a wonderful job of explaining who Messianic Jews are and what our responsibility as Believers is to them.

 Shalom, Shalom, Friends!